How Water Treatment Works

 System Interdependence

-- Electricity for pumping and treatment
+- Electricity for pumping, mixing, disinfection, and monitoring equipment.

 Why Water Treatment Matters